 |2022 Total Tuition and Expenses|

 The total estimated cost will vary depending on whether you are going to live on-campus or off-campus.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of The Ohio State University Agricultural Technical Institute undergrads use financial aid to to cover the cost of tuition.
-In 2021, 454 of the 757 undergrads enrolled received financial aid.
-The Ohio State University Agricultural Technical Institute meets 44 percent of the demonstrated financial need for undergraduates.
+In 2022, 241 of the 757 undergrads enrolled received financial aid.
+The Ohio State University Agricultural Technical Institute meets 64% of the demonstrated financial need for undergraduates.